macmann/Thu-Kha-EMR-Central/README.md

 - `express-rate-limit` protects patient and auth endpoints.
 - Patient contact details are masked in logs and API responses.

-## CSP & Nonce Setup
+## CSP & Nonce Setup (Dev vs Prod)
-- Each request receives a fresh 128-bit nonce generated in [`src/index.ts`](src/index.ts).
-The nonce is stored on `res.locals.cspNonce`, echoed to the request headers, and forwarded to the patient portal so both the Vite client and Next.js app can read it.
+- Every incoming request receives a new 128-bit nonce in [`src/index.ts`](src/index.ts).
+The value is stored on `res.locals.cspNonce` and injected into the `%CSP_NONCE%` placeholder inside the built Vite HTML so inline tags that remain can opt in via `nonce="%CSP_NONCE%"`.
-- Helmet applies a strict Content Security Policy per request.
-Scripts and styles are limited to `'self'` plus the generated nonce, with `'unsafe-eval'` only enabled during development for React Fast Refresh and Vite tooling.
-In production the policy blocks inline execution entirely, while development keeps `'unsafe-inline'` for styles to accommodate HMR.
+- Helmet enforces a request-scoped CSP that limits scripts and styles to `'self'` plus the generated nonce. `'unsafe-eval'` is appended only while developing to keep Vite HMR working; production responses omit it and block inline execution outright.
+Image and font sources are restricted to same-origin or data URIs, frames are disabled, and connections are limited to the app origin plus HTTPS/WebSocket endpoints.
-- Receipt HTML renders with external stylesheets served from `/assets/receipts/...`, avoiding inline `<style>` blocks.
-The same nonce-based CSP therefore covers printed receipts without weakening the policy.
+- The Express fallback now reads `dist_client/index.html`, replaces `%CSP_NONCE%` with the runtime nonce, and serves the rendered HTML while `express.static` continues handling asset URLs without auto-injecting the HTML shell.
+- The patient portal only registers its service worker in production.
+Development builds clear existing registrations to avoid stale offline caches, and `/api/public/sw/unregister-flag` cooperates with `npm run patient-portal:sw:reset` to queue a one-time unregister the next time the portal loads.
-- The manifest is hosted at `/manifest.webmanifest` with the correct `application/manifest+json` MIME type so browsers can install the PWA without tripping CSP.
+- `/manifest.webmanifest` is returned with the `application/manifest+json` MIME type so Lighthouse's PWA checks continue to pass under the tightened CSP.